alice-heqi/A-B-testing-project/README.md

     - before starting the experiment, we need confirm the sample data size needed and the duration and exposure

-- the sample size can be calculated with this link:[sample size calculator](https://www.evanmiller.org/ab-testing/sample-size.html)
+- confirm sample size: calculated with this link:[sample size calculator](https://www.evanmiller.org/ab-testing/sample-size.html)

  ---alph: 0.95
  ---beta: 0.2

 - because the unit of diversion in this project is unique cookies that review the course page, so when calculating the pageviews needed for each of the evaluation metric, the unit of analysis(the denominator) should be converted to equivalent to the sample pageviews.